Getting pregnant Trying to conceive Signs of pregnancy

 The term “spotting” usually refers to light bleeding that happens outside of your normal period.
 While this might be an alarming symptom to experience, it’s not necessarily a cause for concern.
 Spotting in early pregnancy can be due to implantation bleeding, which is perfectly normal and can occur when the embryo implants itself into the wall of the uterus, usually around 10 to 14 days after conception.

 Dr. Celestine advises anyone experiencing this kind of “abnormal period” to take a pregnancy test.
 If it’s positive, she says it’s a good idea to monitor the bleeding.
 Implantation bleeding typically lasts for one to two days and is very light; it’s usually not enough to need any more protection than a panty liner.
 Unfortunately, bleeding any more than this can sometimes be a sign of a miscarriage or an ectopic pregnancy.
-As scary as this sounds, try not to panic; one study found that one in four pregnant people reported bleeding, but only around 1 in 10 women (12%) who experienced bleeding had a miscarriage
+As scary as this sounds, try not to panic; one study found that one in four pregnant people reported bleeding, but only around one in 10 women (12%) who experienced bleeding had a miscarriage

 So rest assured, “A lot of times, pink, brown, or red spotting can still be a normal pregnancy,” explains Dr. Celestine.
+That said, it’s a good idea to get any bleeding in pregnancy checked by your doctor.

 Cramps